KesThav/pre_process_R/README.md

 - Merge columns by specifying a name and a separator
 - Encode columns (Numerical and One hot)
 - Manual encoding
-- Convert column's type (integer, double, character and factor)
+- Convert column's type (integer, double, character, factor and date)
 - Split columns using separator
 - Rename columns
 - Reorder columns